laurenball/laurenball.github.io/_posts/2021-02-11-nuzlocke-tracker.md

   - a place to note the name of aforementioned Pokemon
   - a place to denote whether that Pokemon is still in this plane of existence (whether or not the pokemon has been released, per the rules of the challenge)

-I've paused on this for now because of a snag I've hit with the API (or, possibly, with my understanding of how the API data is populated).
+I've paused on this for now because of a snag I've hit with the API (or, possibly, with my understanding of how the API data is populated), but I'm hoping to outline the details of that and what steps (if any!)
+I'm taking to resolve it when I'm out of those specific woods.
-From a pure usability standpoint, it makes sense to me that the user should only be allowed to select Pokemon that are able to be encountered in a particular area for that area's Pokemon.
-I could see this being something that is toggleable as a future update (for randomizer runs), but for now, I would expect this to be scoped accordingly.

-Based on the API documentation, there is a way to get encounter information at the granularity level that I need by querying for `Location` and then `LocationArea` within that location.
-`LocationArea` has a `pokemon_encounters` key that will list all of the possible Pokemon encounters within a sub-area of a location, meaning that if you combine every `LocationArea`'s encounters into a single array, you would have a list of every possible encounter within a given `Location`, even if it is a little convoluted.
-The snag that I'm hitting is that it seems like there are no `LocationArea`s defined for ANY locations within the Alola region, and there are no `Location`s defined at all within Galar.

-I'm planning to poke around with the API source code a little more to see if this is something I can help fix or if I'm going to have to give up my dream of scoped encounters :cry:

-Anyway, I think this is a really nice toy project because the MVP is so straighforward but there's a lot of room for improvement and I feel like there's potential to make a genuinely usable, dynamic tool.
+This is a really nice toy project because the MVP is so straighforward but there's a lot of room for improvement and I feel like there's potential to make a genuinely usable, dynamic tool.
 After completing the features above, I'd like to add:
   - JSON imports and exports for moving data between sessions
   - [react-select](https://react-select.com/home) integration for easier dropdown selection